Synchroneyes/aws-sandbox-nuke/README.md

 ### Testing Notifications

-You can manually trigger the notification workflow using the curl command from [Untitled-1](Untitled-1):
+You can manually trigger the notification workflow using the curl command:

 ```bash
 curl -X POST \